 Morris Baxter and Fonda Smith have your ride in to work each Monday through Friday, 6a-10a.
 Fonda has your news and traffic, and Morris has the music to get you ready for your day and his daily motivations to help you make the most of things.
 Morning Jazz with Morris In The Morning, right here on member supported 91.9 WCLK.

 Multi-instrumentalist, producer and composer Brandon Williams has a new record out, called XII.
 You can hear various cuts on WCLK throughout the day, including during Serenade To The City with Aaron Cohen, Monday-Friday nights 10p-2a.
 Williams is joined on the record by such stalwarts as Robert Glasper, Nicholas Payton, Frank McComb, and Pharoahe Monch.

-You can pick up Soul To Soul from Amazon and support WCLK at the same time by clicking on the banner below.
-Thank you!
+You can download Brandon Williams XII from Amazon and support the continued non-commerical operation of WCLK by clicking on the Amazon link below.
+Thank you.

 WCLK celebrates the memory of Dr. Martin Luther King, Jr. on his national day of service by airing FOX 5 Atlanta’s live broadcast of the 47th Annual Martin Luther King, Jr. Commemorative Service live from Ebenezer Baptist Church.
 WCLK coverage begins at 10am Monday following Morning Jazz with Morris Baxter.

 Join Kiplyn Primus for The Local Take on WCLK Saturday morning at seven before Tavis, as we take a live, hour long look at mental illness in the community in advance of Mental Health Day at the State Capitol, coming up on Tuesday, January 20.